shreyaa26/Sarcasm-Detection-in-Hindi-Texts-Using-Transformer-Models/README.md

 # Sarcasm Detection in Hindi Texts Using Transformer Models

-The project implements and evaluates four different transformer models - IndicBERT, mBERT, XLM-RoBERTa, and MuRIL.
+The project implements and evaluates four different transformer models - IndicBERT, mBERT, XLM-RoBERTa, and MuRIL - on a dataset of pure Hindi tweets, for the classification task of sarcasm detection.

 ## Setup